 When it comes to safeguarding your family wealth for generations, there are many things to take into consideration—estate planning, wealth preservation and transfer, asset protection, and tax and reporting challenges, to name a few.

-When you engage Preferred Legacy Trust Company to address trust and fiduciary issues, we assume full legal responsibility for executing your trust.
+When you engage The Preferred Legacy National Trust Bank to address trust and fiduciary issues, we assume full legal responsibility for executing your trust.
 We also act as your trusted advisor in handling your affairs when you or your family members no longer want to manage them, are incapable of handling them, or in the event of a death.
 Our corporate fiduciary services provide you with the peace of mind that your estate will be managed under regulatory supervision and settled and administered with unbiased discretion.
-At Preferred Legacy Trust, we work to offer impartial and independent advice that keeps your directions at the center of all decision making—administering your estate as if you had done it yourself.
+At The Preferred Legacy National Trust Bank, we work to offer impartial and independent advice that keeps your directions at the center of all decision making—administering your estate as if you had done it yourself.

 Trust and Estate Administration